ws1994/shanwang.github.io/_pages/about.md

 - **We have several PostDoc, Ph.D. and RA positions opening.
 Welcome to join us!** [Advertisement](https://www4.comp.polyu.edu.hk/~shanjiang/IMCL-Blockchain-AD-2023-09.pdf)

-- **March 2024** I will serve as a organizing chair for The IEEE MetaCom Workshop on Secure and Trustworthy Infrastructures for Metaverse (STIM 2024)!
+- **March 2024** I will serve as an organizing chair for The IEEE MetaCom Workshop on Secure and Trustworthy Infrastructures for Metaverse (STIM 2024)!

 - **Feb.
 2024** I will serve as Publicity Chair for The 5th EAI International Conference on Edge Computing and IoT: Systems, Management and Security (ICECI 2024)!